EveK0/web-scraping-bscan/README.md

 - ```npm run``` to started the program

 ## What is it for??
-- for information on contracts scanned in bscan like:
+- for information on contracts scanned in bscan such as:
 ```
 address, contract_name, compiler, balance
 ```
-- all data saved in data.txt, like that:
+- all data saved in data.txt, like this:
 ![Code_Cscyr0dOwf](https://user-images.githubusercontent.com/67254863/202670170-9cc3b9c1-8c16-4df7-a71b-0004a6c1112c.png)